-Simon Morrison earned his Ph.D. from Princeton (1997) after receiving a bachelor’s degree from the University of Toronto (1987) and a master’s at McGill (1993).
-He specializes in 20th-century music, particularly Russian, Soviet, and French music, with particular interests in dance, cinema, and historically informed performance based on primary sources.
-He has conducted archival research in St. Petersburg, Stockholm, Paris, London, New York, and extensively in Moscow.
-In the past few years, he has traveled to Tel Aviv, Beijing, Hong Kong, and Bangkok to give invited lectures and graduate seminars.
+Simon Morrison specializes in 20th-century music, particularly Russian, Soviet, and French music, with special interests in dance, cinema, aesthetics, and historically informed performance based on primary sources.
+He has conducted archival research in St. Petersburg, Stockholm, Paris, London, New York, Washington DC, Copenhagen, and (most extensively) in Moscow.
+Recently he has traveled to Tel Aviv, Beijing, Hong Kong, Montreal, Moscow, Copenhagen, and Bangkok to give invited lectures and graduate seminars.

-Morrison has translated his archival findings into new productions.
-In 2005 he oversaw the recreation of Prokofiev’s ballet Le Pas d’Acier at Princeton, and in 2007 he co-produced a world-premiere staging of Alexander Pushkin’s drama Boris Godunov featuring Prokofiev’s incidental music and Vsevolod Meyerhold’s directorial concepts.
-In 2008, Morrison restored the scenario and score of the original (1935) version of Prokofiev’s Romeo and Juliet for the Mark Morris Dance Group.
-The project involved orchestrating the newly discovered, original happy ending plus rearranging the order and adjusting the content throughout.
-This version of the ballet was premiered on July 4, 2008 and subsequently performed in Berkeley, London, Norfolk (Virginia), Urbana-Champagne (Ill.), and New York City at Lincoln Center’s Rose Theater.
-Morrison also oversaw stagings of John Alden Carpenter’s jazz-ballet Krazy Kat and Debussy’s La Boîte à Joujoux at Princeton.
+Morrison has often translated his archival findings into new productions.
+In 2005 he oversaw the recreation of Prokofiev’s ballet Le Pas d’acier at Princeton, and in 2007 he co-produced a world-premiere staging of Alexander Pushkin’s drama Boris Godunov, featuring Prokofiev’s incidental music and Vsevolod Meyerhold’s directorial concepts.
+(Both projects were covered in the New York Times.)
+In 2008, Morrison restored the scenario and score of the original version of Prokofiev’s Romeo and Juliet for the Mark Morris Dance Group.
+The project involved orchestrating the newly discovered, original happy ending plus adjusting the content throughout.
+This version of the ballet premiered on July 4, 2008, and was subsequently performed in Berkeley (Cal.), London, Norfolk (Virginia), Champagne-Urbana (Ill.), and New York City at Lincoln Center’s Rose Theater.
+Morrison also oversaw stagings of John Alden Carpenter’s jazz-ballet Krazy Kat and Debussy’s La Boîte à joujoux at Princeton.

-Among Morrison’s distinctions are the Alfred Einstein Award from the American Musicological Society (for outstanding musicological article), an American Council of Learned Societies Fellowship, a Phi Beta Kappa Society Teacher Award, and a Guggenheim Fellowship.
+Among Professor Morrison’s many distinctions are the Alfred Einstein Award from the American Musicological Society (for outstanding musicological article), an American Council of Learned Societies Fellowship, a Phi Beta Kappa Society Teaching Award, and a Guggenheim Fellowship.